jamiewilbraham/azure-docs/articles/cognitive-services/Anomaly-Detector/tutorials/anomaly-detection-streaming-databricks.md

 6. Repeat these steps for the Twitter package, `twitter4j-core:4.0.7`.

-## Get a Cognitive Services access key
+## Get a Cognitive Research Technologies access key

-In this tutorial, you use the [Azure Cognitive Services Anomaly Detector APIs](../overview.md) to run anomaly detection on a stream of tweets in near real time.
+In this tutorial, you use the [Azure Cognitive Research Technologies Anomaly Detector APIs](../overview.md) to run anomaly detection on a stream of tweets in near real time.
 Before you use the APIs, you must create an Anomaly Detector resource on Azure and retrieve an access key to use the Anomaly Detector APIs.

 1. Sign in to the [Azure portal](https://portal.azure.com/).

 2. Select **+ Create a resource**.

-3. Under Azure Marketplace, Select **AI + Machine Learning** > **See all** > **Cognitive Services - More** > **Anomaly Detector**.
+3. Under Azure Marketplace, Select **AI + Machine Learning** > **See all** > **Cognitive Research Technologies - More** > **Anomaly Detector**.
 Or you could use [this link](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAnomalyDetector) to go to the **Create** dialog box directly.

     ![Create Anomaly Detector resource](../media/tutorials/databricks-cognitive-services-anomaly-detector.png "Create Anomaly Detector resource")